The Head on the Door: Release, reception and legacy

-Released on 30 August 1985, The Head on the Door was the first big international success for the band, notably entering the top 75 in the US and reaching the top 20 in numerous other countries.
+Released on 30 August 1985 in the UK and on 4 September in the US, The Head on the Door was the first big international success for the band, notably entering the top 75 in the US and reaching the top 20 in numerous other countries.
 The album is certified gold in the US, UK and France.

 Upon its release, The Head on the Door was well received by the British press.
 In a very favourable review, Melody Maker's Steve Sutherland hailed the "liberty" that Smith took to conceive a multifaceted record.
 Chris Roberts of Sounds said that it "makes you wish more pop stars were hip enough to stay in bed all day".
 Record Mirror reviewer Andy Strickland wrote that The Head on the Door "may lack the swirls of chorused guitar that many adore, but there's a wider more mature musical approach".
 Mat Snow of NME found that the album "is really quite pop", and that "tunes abound".
 In December 1985 it was named the best album of the year by Melody Maker.

 In 2000 it was voted number 833 in Colin Larkin's All Time Top 1000 Albums.

 In a retrospective review, AllMusic critic Tim Sendra noted that The Head on the Door marked a new musical direction for the Cure in that Smith had managed to make the band's trademark "gloom and doom" style both "danceable and popular"; Sendra also found that the album's "inventive" arrangements provide "a musical depth previous efforts lacked".
 Writing for Q, Tom Doyle said that songs such as "In Between Days" and "Close to Me" showed Smith "bridging the brooding of yore with their recent pop highs".
 Nitsuh Abebe of Pitchfork deemed it the band's "most focused pop album" and "a tight, terrific package".
 PopMatters included The Head on the Door on its list of 12 essential alternative rock albums from the 1980s, calling the record "an outstanding example of Smith's ability to use pop music as a means to express angst while applying just a hint of the polish".

-A cover version of "A Night Like This" was released on the 1996 reissue of the Smashing Pumpkins' "Bullet with Butterfly Wings" single.